Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Analytical theory

-Eq.~(\ref{Eq_perturbOrders}) infers that the higher order terms contains more complex geometric properties.
+Eq.~(\ref{Eq_perturbOrders}) infers that the higher-order terms contain more complex geometric properties.
 For simplicity, we consider the case when the error lies in only one axis $j$.
-The second order term in Eq.~(\ref{Eq_perturbative})
+The second-order term in Eq.~(\ref{Eq_perturbative}) becomes